zdsbs/mcp_todo/README.md

-# MCP Calculator Server
+# MCP Todo Server

-This project provides a simple MCP (Modular Command Platform) server for calculator operations and chat history management.
-It is designed to be easily integrated with tools like Cursor and can be extended for more advanced automation and documentation workflows.
+A simple MCP (Modular Command Platform) server for chat history management and information tracking.
+This project is designed to integrate with AI assistants like Claude to provide enhanced functionality.

 ## Features

-- 🧮 Basic calculator operations (add, subtract, multiply, divide)
-- 📝 Chat history management with markdown formatting
+- 📝 Chat history management with timestamp tracking
-- 🔄 Automatic timestamp handling and pretty formatting
-- 📊 Support for various data structures (lists, dictionaries, tables)
+- 🔄 Tool list tracking for AI operations
-- 🎨 Beautiful markdown output for chat logs
+- 🎨 Command-line logging of chat operations
+- 🚀 Built on FastMCP for easy integration

 ## System Requirements